-- Open data
+- Open data (decentral)

 - Chances for collaboration

-The key players behind GAIA-X
+The key players behind Gaia-X

-IONOS is also taking part in GAIA-X.
+IONOS is also taking part in Gaia-X.

 Various scientific institutions have also shown an interest in the project.
-The Fraunhofer Institute for Applied and Integrated Security and the German Aerospace Centre are taking part, as are organisations from the healthcare sector such as the Berlin Charité teaching hospital and the German Cancer Research Centre in Heidelberg.
+The Fraunhofer Institute for Applied and Integrated Security and the German Aerospace Centre is taking part, as are organisations from the healthcare sector such as the Berlin Charité teaching hospital and the German Cancer Research Centre in Heidelberg.

 Focus on the cloud